MichaelMahlberg/BlockerVisualizations/README.md

 ## Prerequisites

-If you don't have your own way of workging with python it is a good idea to start by isolting the stuff you do here:
+If you don't have your own way of working with python, it is a good idea to start by isolating the stuff you do for this tool by creating a virtual environment:
 ```shell
 python3 -m venv env
 source env/bin/activate